The Ant64 — A Modern Classic Home Computer

 FireStorm is designed to be the fastest possible way to manipulate memory, registers, and hardware state inside an FPGA system.

-You don’t have to unlearn anything.
+Mental model You don't have to unlearn anything

 FireStorm can: